komunitin/komunitin-api/accounting/README.md

 `capabilities` are the operations allowed from this account.
 They are:
  - `pay`: The account may initiate payments.
  - `charge`: The account may initiate charges.
- - `connector`: The account may act as a *direct connector* for extern payments.
+ - `connector`: The account may act as a *direct connector* for external transactions.
- - `rippling`: The account may act as a *rippling connector* for extern payments.
+ - `rippling`: The account may act as a *rippling connector* for external transactions.

 The key may or may not be unique for the account.
 In centralized systems where all accounts are managed by a single server, all accounts may share the same cryptographic key.